Affiliates and Special Programs

 ARABIC LANGUAGE PLACEMENT EXAM

 The Arabic placement exam is based on the book “Al-kitaab Fii Taa’llum Alarabiyya”.
 It includes listening, vocabulary, grammar, reading comprehension, and composition.
-UCLA students can take the exam online using their UID number and without registration.
-Non-UCLA students need to register before taking the exam.
-They also need to take the exam on campus (see below).
-Please bring a laptop and a photo ID with you.
+It is an online exam, however, it takes place on campus.
+UCLA students can take the exam without registration.
+Bring a photo ID to the exam.

 FALL 2013: September 23rd, 2013, 12-2pm in 365 Humanities